 Due to logistical constraints, the Service Learning Program is unable to provide transportation to or from Service Learning sites.

 There are a variety of ways students may choose to reach their Service Learning sites.
 Many facilities are within walking distance of the Marquette University campus, and most other locations are easily accessible by bus.
 Students serving at agencies that are further from campus may choose to drive their own vehicles or carpool with other students.
+Taxi and ride sharing are other modes of transportation to get to and from your service learning site.
+Lyft, Uber, and Zip Car are some of the most popular forms of ride sharing.
+Most are resonably priced and offer safe rides to and from campus.
 Regardless of how you get to and from your Service Learning site, certain safety precautions should be considered, especially when traveling alone, at night, or to unfamiliar areas.

 When walking to and from a Service Learning site, always walk with a buddy.
 Walk on main paths in well-lit areas.
 Never take short cuts or walk through alleys.
 Do not carry valuables, and if you do, keep them hidden from sight.

-Lately the city and county of Milwaukee have stepped up measures to ensure greater bus safety.
+Lately the city and county of Milwaukee have increased measures to ensure greater bus safety.
 The bus system continues to be the safest and most efficient mode of transportation.

 When riding the bus, know your bus routes.
 Review the bus route and schedule before you board the bus.
 With continued construction and service changes, it is important to check the MCTS Web site regularly.

 Always feel comfortable to confirm the bus route with the bus driver when you board the bus.